Accessing the CLF

 Planning your visit

-Go here for information on travel, accommodation, amenities, and what to do when you arrive for your experiment.
+• what to do when you arrive for your experiment

 Commercial and Industrial access

-Access to CLF’s world class facilities is also available to commercial users at contract rates.
-See here for more information:
+Access to CLF’s world class facilities is also available to commercial users at contract rates with a team of people to help you.

 Need a different format?